NHSDigital/record-a-vaccination-guidance/app/record-vaccinations.md

 * Where on the body the vaccination was given (only asked for injected vaccines)
 * If a full dose was given (only asked for Fluenz nasal spray)

-You'll then see a Check and confirm screen, where you can review your answers and save the vaccination record.
+You'll then see a Check and confirm screen, where you can review your answers, add an optional note and save the vaccination record.

 ### Recording the next vaccination